mshenfield/tuck-town/README.md

 REACT_APP_GOOGLE_API_KEY=<your-google-project-API-key> yarn start
 ```

+See the [Google API Setup][#google-api-setup] section to set up your API key.

+### Additional Commands
+See the [Create React App Guide](./CREATE_REACT_APP_GUIDE.md) for a full list of commands.

+## Setup

+### Generating queens.json
+Follow the instructions in `scripts/scrape-queens-data.py` to generate or add to `queens.json`.
+Make sure to copy the file to `src/queens.json` for it to be added to the project.

+WARNING: The above script is only compatible with `python3`.

 ### Google API Setup
 This project utilizes the Google Places Autocomplete widget, and the Google Distance Matrix API.
 To setup: